Advice Regarding Cooperative Or Condominium Law Matters

 Continued operation: We offer assistance to boards and managing agents to help them design, draft and review their specific policies to make sure they comply with various regulations.

-Dispute resolution: We actively engage in negotiations on behalf of clients, which includes boards, owners, developers or others, in disputes between parties in matters related to the condominium or cooperative.
+Dispute resolution: We actively engage in negotiations on behalf of clients, which include boards, owners, developers or others, in disputes between parties in matters related to the condominium or cooperative.

 Litigation assistance: In situations where disputes cannot be resolved, we are trial lawyers, and able to advocate for our clients’ interests in any type of legal proceeding involving city, state or federal administrative agencies.
 We routinely handle matters such as nonpayment disputes, flip taxes, subletting agreements, pets, board member elections, proxies and agreements with vendors or contractors.